Vega flight VV15: Inquiry commission

-Furthermore, after specific investigations, the Independent Inquiry Commission did not find any evidence of a malicious act.

 On 6 December 2019, Avio released its further findings, revealing that a thermal protection design flaw on the second stage's forward dome area was the root cause of this launch failure that allowed a hot gas leaking into the critical structural part of the forward dome area.
 Avio engineers were able to replicate the same failure mode with this launch failure.
 The issue was addressed though adding more thermal protection and taking other measures.

-Chronology

-The recorded parameters streamed to ground controllers revealed that at T+00:02:10.850, shortly after ignition of the second stage's Zefiro 23 motor, a sudden and violent event occurred on the second stage that led to breaking up the launch vehicle into two main parts: the second stage and the rest of the vehicle.
-Beginning at T+00:02:15, the trajectory recorded veered off course.
-Knowing that the vehicle was in an unrecoverable condition, the range safety officer sent a destruct signal at T+00:03:33.660, which was confirmed as executed.
-At T+00:05:14.025, the telemetry was lost.
-Soon after the loss of telemetry, the vehicle crashed into the Atlantic Ocean.

 Aftermath

 A set of corrective actions will be implemented by the rocket manufacturer to fix and reinforce the suspected part to prevent the repeat of the failure.
 Arianespace expected to resume Vega flight by late March 2020, almost nine months of hiatus.
 The maiden flight of upgraded Vega C would be in the second quarter of 2020.

 But the return-to-flight was delayed several times.
 In June 2020, after being delayed from March 2020 due to COVID-19 pandemic, the launch was delayed again to mid-August 2020 due to unfavorable weather conditions and the need to recharge the satellites' batteries as the launch window in June had exhausted, making another launch campaign in the Guiana Space Centre, Ariane flight VA253, preceded this return-to-flight.
 Delayed again to 1 and then 2 September due to range conflict with delayed launch of VA253 resulting from a sensor problem on the Ariane 5 rocket.
 Delayed again by 24 hours due to Typhoon Maysak approaching the Jeju tracking station that was intended to acquire the rocket's telemetry.
 Finally, the return-to-flight was performed successfully on 3 September 2020 at the instantaneous launch window at 01:51:10 UTC, almost 14 months of hiatus.
 As a result, from the long delay, the maiden flight of upgraded Vega C would be the first half of 2021.

 UAE Armed Forces announced the cancellation of subsequent FalconEye 2 satellite to be launched on a Vega rocket and ordered Arianespace to switch to a more expensive Soyuz rocket.

 The failed launch of Falcon Eye 1 led to the highest recorded amount for a single insurance claim in history ($415 million) for a satellite launch failure.